mwvgroup/pittgoogle-client/docs/source/access-data/initial-setup.rst

 Recommended method:

-    Install the pgb-utils package in a Python3 environment using the code below.
+    Install the pittgoogle-client package in a Python3 environment using the code below.
     This will install the Google Cloud BigQuery, Pub/Sub, and Cloud Storage APIs, along with our package which contains working examples of using the Google APIs to access data from the Pitt-Google project.